readthedocs/ethicalads.io/content/posts/2022-privacy-teardown-search-engines.md

 * **Blacklight**: Blacklight reported 1 tracker sent to doubleclick.net (Google's ad arm).
 No keystroke or session capturing found.
 * **Tracker Radar**: Grade D (poor privacy practices).
 Blocked requests to doubleclick.net and googleadservices.com
 * **EasyPrivacy**: Blocked requests to doubleclick.net and googleadservices.com.
-Continued to block additional logging XHRs as long as the tab was in focus.
+Continued to block additional logging requests as long as the tab was in focus.
 * **PrivacyBadger**: Blocked requests to doubleclick.net
 * **Manual Inspection**: Loaded resources from google.com subdomains, doubleclick.net (Google ads), gstatic.com, and ytimg.com (YouTube).
 All of these resolved to Google's infrastructure.
 Persisted long term (over 1 year) cookies on a few google.com subdomains and used local storage.